-All entries must be submitted by 11:59 MDT on the associated Submission Deadline.
+All entries must be submitted by the associated Submission Deadline.
 Late entries will not be accepted.
-Entries for the 2017 Festival competitions should be uploaded to YouTube and will be submitted via the FBC website and/or your school’s Youtube page by a FBC registered teacher/adviser.
+Entries for the 2018 Festival competitions should be uploaded to YouTube or related site and will be submitted via the FBC website by a FBC registered teacher/adviser.

 Each entry must keep within the respective category time limits.
 Entries exceeding the time limitations will be disqualified.
 The time of a video is defined by its entire length, including any pre- or post-roll (countdowns, credits, black space, etc.).